dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/set-up-snowflake-native-app.md

 1. In dbt Cloud, browse to your Semantic Layer configurations.
     1. From the gear menu, select **Account settings**.
 In the left sidebar, select **Projects** and choose your dbt project from the project list.
-    1. In the **Project details** panel, click the link **Edit Semantic Layer Configuration** (which is below the **GraphQL URL** option).
+    1. In the **Project details** panel, click the **Edit Semantic Layer Configuration** link (which is below the **GraphQL URL** option).
 1. In the **Semantic Layer Configuration Details** panel, identify the Snowflake credentials (which you'll use to access Snowflake Cortex) and the environment against which the Semantic Layer is run.
-Remember the username, role, and the environment.
+Save the username, role, and the environment in a temporary location to use later on.

     <Lightbox src="/img/docs/cloud-integrations/semantic_layer_configuration.png" width="100%" title="Semantic Layer credentials"/>